Resemble What You’ve Dreamed: The Tzimisce

 Edit: Link removed now that open development is closed.
 Thank you!

-18 responses to “Resemble What You’ve Dreamed: The Tzimisce”
+18 thoughts on “Resemble What You’ve Dreamed: The Tzimisce”

 The description talks a lot about warping the flesh, but don’t transmit so much the alien mindset.